specklesystems/speckle-docs/user/powerbi.md

 ::: tip

-The `Stream URL` and `Object ID` columns will exist on the resulting query when using `Get by URL` function.
+The `Project URL` and `Object ID` columns will exist on the resulting query when using `Get by URL` function.

-If you're using the new (experimental) `Get by URL [Structured]` function, you'll be required to generate the `Stream URL` and `Object ID` columns in your final query table.
+If you're using the new (experimental) `Get by URL [Structured]` function, you'll be required to generate the `Project URL` and `Object ID` columns in your final query table.

 :::